BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The next frontier: Corporate L&D curator

-Not only should HR departments endorse employees tapping social media to improve their performance, according to Mike Brennan, co-founder and chief services officer at HR consulting firm Leapgen, but companies should go a step further and create a content curator position.
+Not only should HR departments endorse employees tapping social media for learning and development, according to Mike Brennan, president, co-founder and chief services officer at HR consulting firm Leapgen, but companies should go a step further and create a content curator position.